-Where Cons describes the amount of cumulative conservation for time t and $B{Avg}$ is the average price per megawatt hour.
+Where Cons describes the amount of cumulative conservation for time t and B{Avg} is the average price per MWh for the cumulative conservation.

-Both of the previous terms assume that only market price is used for load.
-To account for when load is served by dedicated generation, an adjustment term needs to be included.
-For resources that are must run, including hydro, this is done for the entire amount of generation.
-That is, for hydro
+Both the previous terms assume only market price is used for load.
+To account for when load is served by dedicated generation an adjustment term needs to be included.
+For resources that are must run, including hydro this is done for the entire amount of generation.
+That is for hydro